Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 For sheer variety and scale, LA shopping is hard to beat.
 This is a fashion-conscious, trend-setting consumer paradise with the shopping options to match.

 Your best buys are fashion items, sporting goods and gear, locally produced wine from the Napa Valley, movie paraphernalia and collectables.

 If you're looking for both designer wear and celebrity sightings, head for Beverly Hills and Rodeo Drive where big name jewellery and haute couture stores are in abundance.
 For more unusual and eccentric items, head for Venice Boardwalk or Melrose Avenue.
 Nearby Main Street is good for trendy but affordable attire, as well as antiques and collectables.

 Of course LA, like every big American city, has its share of mega-malls.
-The best of these are the Beverly Center, with nine floors of stores and restaurants, and Westside Pavilion, which includes a wonderful three-floor Barnes and Noble bookstore.
+The best of these is the Beverly Center, with nine floors of stores and restaurants.
 Due in part to its almost year-round sunny weather, LA embraces markets as an integral part of the local shopping experience; weekend shoppers can take their pick from a range of eclectic flea markets, curated vintage pop-ups, farmers' markets, swap meets and markets specialising in delectable food and drink.